moinwiki/moin/docs/admin/serve.rst

 test.wsgi first
 ---------------
-The first thing you should get working is the `test.wsgi` we provide.
+The first thing you should get working is the `test.wsgi` we provide (see `docs/examples/deployment/`).
 Make sure it works with your server setup (it will emit some infos about your server / setup).

 If `test.wsgi` does not work, you are *not* having a moin problem, but a problem with your web server (or flup middleware, in case